learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 # HTML5 Video Embed Code-Along

 ## Problem Statement

-Adding images to HTML content is a great way to make your websites more appealing and engaging for your users.
-Sometimes though, we want _just a little more_, a way for   Sometimes, we want to provide some _video content_.
+Adding images to HTML content is a great way to make websites more appealing and engaging for your users.
+Sometimes, though, we want _just a little more pizzazz_ and we need to add glamorous **video content**.

 In the past, adding video to HTML was only possible using the `iframe` tag.
-This is still absolutely possible, and sites like [Youtube](youtube.com) still provide iframe code as a default option.
+This method is still implemented, and sites like [Youtube](youtube.com) still provide iframe code as a default option.
 However, with HTML5, a _new_ tag was
 introduced: `video`.
 The `video` tag provides a more _semantic_ method for including video.
-It also allows for some customization specific to videos that iframe does not.
+It also allows for some customization of videos that iframe does not.
 Namely, with the `video` tag, we can provide _multiple_ video source links.
-If a site visitor is using an out of date browser, the `video` tag can fall back to an alternative video source.

 In this lesson, we will be exploring the HTML `video` tag then applying what we've learned in a brief lab.

 ## Objectives

 1. Introduce the HTML `video` tag and its attributes
 2. Practice using the `video` tag by creating our own

 ## Introduce Embedded Videos

 The `video` tag, similar to `img`, can display video files stored locally (i.g. in a 'videos' folder within your website) or videos from somewhere else on the internet.

 Like `img` tags, `video` tags can contain a `src` attribute pointed to the file we want to play.
 This file could be accessed using a _relative_, local folder path, or an _absolute_ URL path.

 However, the `src` attribute is optional for `video` tags.
 Alternatively, the